trimble-oss/trimble-id-sdk-docs-for-net/docs/maui/DeveloperGuide.md

 ## <a name="overview">Overview</a> ##

-The Trimble Identity MAUI SDK is a .NET MAUI Class Library that implements the PKCE OAuth grant, which is used to secure authorization codes in public clients with custom URI scheme redirects.
+The Trimble Identity MAUI SDK is a .NET MAUI Class Library that implements the PKCE OAuth grant, which is used to secure authorization codes in public clients with custom URI scheme redirects (Android/iOS) and http scheme redirects (Windows).

-.NET MAUI TID SDK `MobileAuthenticator` lets you start the authentication flow and listens to callback to a specific Custom Redirect URI registered in the application.
+.NET MAUI TID SDK `MobileAuthenticator` lets you start the authentication flow and listens to callback to a specific redirect URI registered in the application.

 This SDK helps to authenticate users by exposing functionalities like,
  - Login